coocos/k8s-k3d-notes/README.md

 ### Talking to the pod

 So the pod is now running within our cluster.
 How do we actually talk to it with say, something like curl?
-Pods for all intents and purposes do not really exist outside the cluster, but one way we can reach the pod and see if the HTTP API is actually responding is by creating yet another pod!
+Pods for all intents and purposes do not really exist outside the cluster, but one of the many ways we can reach the pod and see if the HTTP API is actually responding is by creating yet another pod!

 First, you want to grab the IP of our currently running pod: